 19. Blunt Cut Middle Part Bob

 The bob haircut is a versatile and flattering option for any woman.
 The appeal of the bob is that it can be adapted to suit your preference, which can be achieved by experimenting with different partings, bangs, or adding layers to the hair.
 You can also opt for a blunt cut, which gives the hair structure and makes it appear sleek, thanks to the straight line at the ends.
-To complement the smoothness of the cut, you can add a middle part.
+You can add a middle part to complement the smoothness of the cut.
 The central part is flattering on those with facial symmetry and can highlight the features.
-It is also practical, letting you tuck the hair behind the ears to keep it out of the face and creating a face-framing effect when cut with layers.
+It is also practical, letting you tuck the hair behind the ears to keep it out of the face and creating face-framing layers.

 20. Blunt Cut Ponytail